 Carrickfergus Castle has been an outstanding landmark on the Northern Ireland landscape for over 800 years, whether accessed by land, sea, or air.
 The castle was used as a military stronghold until 1928, and it is now one of Ireland’s best-preserved mediaeval buildings.

 Three Stages of Carrickfergus Castle being built

-In 1760, after fierce fighting in the town, it was surrendered to French invaders under the command of Francois Thurot.
-They looted the castle and town and then left, only to be caught by the Royal Navy.
+It was surrendered to French troops under the command of Francois Thurot in 1760, following a severe battle in Carrickfergus.
+They robbed the castle and town before escaping, only to be apprehended by the Royal Navy.

 The castle has been rebuilt three times and still exists today, with six of the original 22 guns lining the sea viewing walls.
 Since then, it has served as an armoury and garrison during World War I, as well as an air-raid shelter during World War II.
 It was handed over by the British army to the Northern Ireland local government to be preserved as a historical site.

 On his wedding day, April 29, 2011, Prince William of Wales was named Baron of Carrickfergus.
 The title is now purely symbolic, with no official ties to the castle.
 The daily Game of Thrones trip from Belfast makes a pit stop here as the first port of call seven days a week before continuing on to the Giants Causeway and seeing Dunluce Castle, another famous castle.

 Carrickfergus Castle is run by Northern Ireland Environment Agency